raentena/MSSQL-Linux-Container-Kubernetes/lab/mod08/lab04/readme.md

 2. While the previous command is running , you can monitor the progress in SSMS
     > It will create 2 database called Sales and WideWorldImporters-Full database and add them into AG

+#### Use Azure Data Studio

+1. This is a GUI application, please explore thyself

+2. Follow along with Steven to see some awesome stuff on ADS